The Kid (1921 film): Legacy

 In December 2011, The Kid was chosen to be preserved in the Library of Congress' National Film Registry.
 The registry stated that the film is "an artful melding of touching drama, social commentary and inventive comedy" and praised Chaplin's ability to "sustain his artistry beyond the length of his usual short subjects and could deftly elicit a variety of emotions from his audiences by skillfully blending slapstick and pathos."

 In 2016, the Dallas Chamber Symphony commissioned an original film score for The Kid from composer Craig Safan.
-The score premiered during a concert screening on February 21, 2017 at Moody Performance Hall with Richard McKay conducting.
+The score premiered during a concert screening on February 21, 2017, at Moody Performance Hall with Richard McKay conducting.

 In May 2017, it was announced that an animated science-fiction adaptation of The Kid was in the works at French animation studio Superprod Animation, with Big Beach and Luxembourg-based production company Bidibul Productions producing, and FilmNation Entertainment to distribute it internationally.

 As of January 2021, The Kid has earned a 100% rating on Rotten Tomatoes, based on 50 reviews, with a weighted average of 8.6/10.
 The website's critical consensus says: "Charles Chaplin's irascible Tramp is given able support from Jackie Coogan as The Kid in this slapstick masterpiece, balancing the guffaws with moments of disarming poignancy".

+The Kid was one of many silent films to film in a one-block alley near Hollywood and Cahuenga Boulevard.
+The alley was later renamed Chaplin-Keaton-Lloyd Alley in recognition of this and other films.